precice/precice.github.io/pages/community/precice-workshop-2023.md

 Registration is now open - register early till January 9.
 {% endnote %}

-The 4th preCICE Workshop will be held in-presence at the campus Garching of the [Technical University of Munich](https://www.tum.de/), on February 13-16, 2023.
+The 4th preCICE Workshop will be held in-presence at the campus Garching of the [Technical University of Munich](https://www.tum.de/) ([Leibniz Supercomputing Center](https://www.lrz.de/)), on February 13-16, 2023.
 The workshop is a coming together of the preCICE community to share ideas, experiences and knowledge about using preCICE, and to learn from others in the process.

 Expect user and developer talks, hands-on training sessions, discussions with the developers on your applications and use cases, feedback rounds, and plenty of opportunities to network with the rest of our vibrant community.